artem701/pygad/docs/source/torchga.rst

 .. _create-an-instance-of-the-pygadtorchgatorchga-class:

-Create an Instance of the ``pygad.torchga.TorchGA`` Class
+Create an Instance of the ``pygad.pygad.torchga.TorchGA`` Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second step is to create an instance of the
-``pygad.torchga.TorchGA`` class.
+``pygad.pygad.torchga.TorchGA`` class.
 There are 10 solutions per population.
 Change this number according to your needs.

 .. code:: python

-   import pygad.torchga
+   import pygad.pygad.torchga

    torch_ga = torchga.TorchGA(model=model,
                               num_solutions=10)